JulianReina96/JulianReina96/README.md

 <br>

-I am currently a student of Systems Analysis and Development at IFBA
+🎓 I am currently a student of Systems Analysis and Development at IFBA and Special Master's student in Computer Science at PGCOMP at UFBA

 <br>

- I'm also a Developer .NET Jr on Computação Brasil, currently developing .NET applications as a Full-Stack developer, building APIs in MVC and WEB pages with Razor Pages.
+ 🖥️ I'm also a Developer .NET Jr on Computação Brasil, currently developing .NET applications as a Full-Stack developer, building APIs in MVC and WEB pages with Razor Pages.

  <br>

- In addition, I'm working with the development and integration of Machine Learning models using Sklearn in Python.
+ 🐍 In addition, I'm working with the development and integration of Machine Learning models using Sklearn in Python.

  <br>

-Currently my favorite hobbies are  play games, play tennis and enjoy the day with good companies!

 ### Welcome!

+## 🚀 Github Stats

 <div>